-Relying on past experiences is of little importance with new thoughts and conversations about diversity, equity, and inclusion taking over as “past behavior predicts future performance” is no longer considered a right approach to assess a candidate’s potential.
+Relying on past experiences is of little importance with new thoughts and conversations about diversity, equity, and inclusion taking over as “past behaviour predicts future performance” is no longer considered a right approach to assess a candidate’s potential.

 You might also be interested to read: Virtual Onboarding: The Future Of New Hire Onboarding